 Activators of mTOR

-- Protein, especially leucine
+- Proteins, especially if rich in leucine

 - Excess calories

 - Exercise (in the brain, muscles, and heart, but blocks it in the liver and fat cells) [25, 26]

 - Ghrelin (in the hypothalamus)

 - Thyroid hormone (in the hypothalamus)

 - Ketamine (in the brain, producing an antidepressant effect)